-She will provide a table and some chairs or benches, for you to sit in the shadow of an apple tree and a walnut tree located on one of the family's plots of land, right next to our winery's vines.
-You will be able to enjoy the vineyard landscape, as well as a couple of bottles of Loire wines served with the local food.
-Undoubtedly a relaxing and unforgettable moment for you to enjoy!
+We will provide a table and some chairs for you to sit in the shadow of a walnut tree located on one of the family estate's plots of land, right next to our vines.
+You will be able to enjoy the vineyard landscape, as well as some of our winery's Loire wines served with local food.
+You will undoubtedly be ready to experience a relaxing and unforgettable moment!

-In case of bad weather, an indoor alternative is offered, either in our rock-hewn win cellar or in our tasting room at the winery.
+In case of bad weather, an indoor alternative, either in our rock-hewn cellar or in our tasting room, is offered.

 Here is a glimpse at the local delicacies we serve during our picnics in the vineyard:

 - Loire fish rillettes produced by Nicolas Hérault, a professional fisherman based near Chinon.
 We serve these rillettes as appetizers with Loire sparkling wines.
-The opportunity to try local fish such as mulet and 'silure', cooked with local products like safran or Sauvignon Blanc wine.
+The opportunity to try local fish such as mulet and 'silure' - a type of big catfish whose name you can't translate into English - cooked with local products like safran or Sauvignon Blanc wine.

 - a local quiche called 'quiche tourangelle', made with rillettes de Tours and rillons de Touraine.
 A dish that everybody loves!

 - local cheeses : the Loire Valley is famous for goat cheese, more than cow's cheese.
-Dozens of different types, depending on the farms they come from.
-5 cheeses are classified as AOC (something you will learn about during our wine tours, in case you are not familiar with that system).
+There are dozens of different types, depending on the farms they come from.
+5 goat cheeses are classified as AOC (something you will learn about during our wine tours, in case you are not familiar with that system).
 We also include local cow's cheese in our picnics, to satisfy everybody's taste buds!

 - nougat de Tours : in Tours, what people call nougat is a cake - unlike in the south east of France where nougat is a candy made with honey and dried almonds - made with a layer of candied fruit rolled in apricot jam and macaronade - a mix of beaten egg white, powdered almond and sugar - on top.
 A light and fruity cake to enjoy with a sparkling rosé wine or a sweet white wine!